ed-kung/CSUN-Econ-433/labs/lab09/README.md

     $$Y_{it} = \beta_0 + \beta_1 Treatment_{i} + \beta_2 Post_{t} + \beta_3 Treatment_{i} \times Post_{t} + \epsilon_{it}$$

     Here $i$ is a city and $t$ is a year. $Treatment_{i}$ is equal to 1 if the city is in the treatment group and 0 otherwise. $Post_{t}$ is equal to 1 if the year is greater than 2015 and 0 otherwise. $\beta_3$ is the coefficient of interest, as it tells us how the outcome variable changes for the treatment group after treatment occurs.

+9. Estimate the model above.
+Call the regression result `r1`.
+Examine the result using `stargazer`.
+What is the estimated value of $\beta_3$?
+Is the estimate statistically significant?

+10. Now add log population, log income, and log tourists to the regression as controls.
+Call the regression result `r2`.
+Examine the result using `stargazer`.
+What is the estimated value of $\beta_3$?

+11. Finally, add city fixed effects.
+Call the regression result `r3`.
+Put `r1`, `r2`, and `r3` together in one table using `stargazer`.
+What is the estimated value of $\beta_3$ when city fixed effects are added?
+Is it statistically significant?

+12. Interpret your coefficient estimate and explain why the coefficient on $Treatment_{i}$ disappears in `r3`.

+### Takeaways

+- You can conduct diff-in-diff analysis by plotting the outcome variable over time separately for treatment and control groups.
+- You can conduct diff-in-diff analysis using linear regressions.